iotappstory/ESP-Library/README.md

 ### `addField(char* var, string fieldName, string fieldVar, uint maxLen, char type = 'L')`
 reference to org variable | html field name | html field label | max nr of char | Optional "special field" char

 These fields are added to the "App Settings" page in config mode and saved to eeprom.
 Updated values are returned to the original variable.
-You can find the example below in the "VirginSoil-Full" example.

 <img src="https://github.com/Onno-Dirkzwager/ESP8266-Library/blob/develop/config-app-settings.jpg"/>

+By default added fields will be renderd like the input field "TEXTLINE" in the pic above.
+You can use the other field types by adding the optional "special field" char.
+For more info about these fields have a look at the "VirginSoil-Full" example.

 Currently only char arrays are supported.